UP2022742/photoorganiser/README.md

 Have not tested on Linux, this will likely have issues with Ubuntu but it should be a simply fix once I get time.
 Only Windows tested for now.

 # Usage
-Install Pillow through PIP.
-Go to your commandline and do "pip install pillow".
+You can either run the application manually by cloning the git and installing the package
+- Pillow
+by doing
+$ pip install pillow

+Otherwise you can simply use the EXE file for windows.
 Now that's basically it.
 Put the script inside the directory with all your photos and run it.